 To find a Suboxone clinic or certified Suboxone doctors near you, you can enter your city or ZIP Code here to use the manufacturer’s Suboxone doctor locator to find the nearest Suboxone programs in your area. .

 How Much Does Suboxone Cost?

 According to prescribing information, the target dosage for maintenance treatment requires a single daily dose of 16mg/4 mg, which would be two sublingual strips.
-This means the price of a month’s supply of Suboxone film is approximately $500 without insurance.
+This means the Suboxone cost of a month’s supply of Suboxone film is approximately $500 without insurance.
 As with anything, however, there are ways of reducing your Suboxone cost that you may not be fully aware of.